ansys/scade-design-rules/doc/source/rules/modelling/disadvised_operators.rst

-.. index:: single: Not Recommended Operators
+.. index:: single: Not recommended operators

 Not recommended operators
 =========================